anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 * Security Policy Amenable: The storage sub-systems must be amenable to policy based security controls covering areas such as: Encryption for Data at Rest / In Flight, Delegated Tenant Security Policy Management, Platform Management Security Policy Override, Secure Erase on Device Removal and others
 * Future proof: Storage model is extendible to support known and emerging technology trends covering spectrum of memory-storage technologies including Software Defined Storage with mix of SATA- and NVMe-based SSDs, DRAM and Persistent Memory, integrated for multi-clouds, and Edge related technologies.

-NOTE: In a market assessemt of storage (for a "Ceph" based solution) costs done in 2019, the following comparative costs where found when trying to meet the different Storage Types needs across varies performance levels, for consistent usable capacity:
-* Ultra High Performance - for "Platform Native" case based on "Converged Scalable Software Defined Storage" architecture where cost included: Software, Compute Chassis, NVMe Flash, 25GbE NICs: 64% > Avg
-* High Performance - for "Platform Native" and "Shared Storage" cases based on "Converged Scalable Software Defined Storage" architecture where cost included: Software, Compute Chassis, SATA Flash, 25GbE NICs: 46% > Avg
-* Value - for "Platform Native", "Shared Storage" and "Object Storage" based on "Converged Storage with Flash Cached Disks" architecture where cost included: Software, Compute Chassis, SAS Disk with SATA Flash Cache, 25GbE NICs: -12% < Avg
-* Capacity - for "Archival" case based on "Compute + Storage Expansion Chassis" architecture: Software, Compute Chassis, SAS Expansion Chassis, SAS Disk, 10GbE NICs: -65% < Avg

-In each case the architecture was cost optimised to allow for the particular technology, with Flash Based solution using 2 x Replication to achieve resilience due to greater device reliability, while Value which was based on hard disks used 3 x Replication due to higher failure rates and archival storage using much more efficient "Erasure Encoding" rather then replication.

-For further comparative consideration the analysis looked at public cloud vs. on premise storage for Value and Capacity Storage cases.
-While for Value case this cost neutral over two years, Capacity case was found to be available via public cloud offerings at a further 50% lower cost, even with very pessimist projections of retrieval rates (that took into account asymmetric costs for storing (low) vs. retriving (high) data)

 <a name="3.7"></a>
 ## 3.7 Sample reference model realization